-Each of our athletes commit to accomplishing goals that they set and making healthy lifestyle choices everyday at CrossFit Foxcroft and Razorback CrossFit.
-The determination and hard work that they put in results in becoming healthier, stronger, quicker, and the improvement of their overall fitness.
-This incredible group of athletes in our growing community is devoted to helping each other and themselves become better each day.
-As coaches, we feel extremely privileged to have the opportunity to work with so many like-minded, hardworking athletes to achieve their goals.
+We are so proud of all of our athletes and the commitment to their goals and their health every day at Razorback CrossFit.
+Their determination and hard work is displayed as our athletes become healthier, stronger, quicker, and develop their overall fitness.
+This incredible group of athletes in our growing community is devoted to helping each other and themselves become better every day.
+As coaches, we are extremely privileged to have the opportunity to work with so many like-minded, hardworking athletes to achieve their goals.

 Do you remember what your first CrossFit workout was?

 "The VERY first workout I did was 3 rounds of 400m run, 500m row.
 Since I was all cardio before starting, this workout didn’t really phase me and I thought I was going to be good at this whole CrossFit thing.
 The SECOND workout I did was 21-15-9 hang power clean, hand stand push-up.
 Hold up, turns out I am not good at CrossFit AT ALL and actually have no idea what either of these movements are.
 I went to work the next day with ice packs on my shoulders because I hurt so bad.
 These were muscles I had not come close to working, EVER.
 Surprisingly my thoughts were that I wanted more.
 I went almost every day with 1-2 rest days a week that whole month I had purchased and signed up for a membership directly after."